odipar/manikin/_posts/2021-03-14-my-first-post.md

 }
 ```

-There is only one big caveat with this approach: Environments cannot be shared across different threads.
+But there is one big caveat with this approach: Environments cannot be shared across different threads.
 They should also not 'escape' the (thread) 'context' where they are used.

-As we will see, both issues are addressed by Manikin's messaging and concurrency model.
+As we will see in later posts, both issues are addressed by Manikin's messaging and concurrency model.
 #### Messages
 We've already condensed our Account example into imperative code, while still managing our
 Objects to remain pure.
 What's still missing in our approach is another important OO concept, and that's behaviour: